HISTORY

-In many ways the story of the baths is inextricably linked to the evolution of Britain during the 20th century.
+In many ways the story of Otley baths – or outdoor pool as it later became known – is inextricably linked to the evolution of Britain during the 20th century.

 First Half of the 20th Century